RazvaNGLS/Run_Length_Encoding_Decoding/README.md

 >* The used letters (char array)

 2. Generate random INPUT DATA to be ENCODED:
-* Create a random matrix (Matrix width * Matrix height values), that will be used as input data
+>* Create a random matrix (Matrix width * Matrix height values), that will be used as input data
-* Save the input data in a text file (input_data.txt)
+>* Save the input data in a text file (input_data.txt)

-3. ENCODE using RLE:
+3. ENCODE function:
-* Function looks at the data for repetitions of the same character in a row and stores the number of repetitions and the respective character
+>* Function looks at the data for repetitions of the same character in a row and stores the number of repetitions and the respective character
-Write the encoded data in a text file (encoded_data.txt)
+>* Write the encoded data in a text file (encoded_data.txt)

+4. DECODE function